abenga/rust_notes/content/concurrency/threads/message_passing.md

 //>>> from
 //>>> producing
 //>>> thread
-// With a 1 second delay between each line
+// With a 1 second delay after printing each line
 ```

 The receiver has two useful methods `recv` and `try_recv`. `recv` will block